California DUI Accident Victim Lawyers

-- Lost income: Victims are entitled to receive wages they lose while recovering from their injuries.
+- Lost income: Victims are entitled to receive wages as well as any benefits they lose while recovering from their injuries.

 - Lost future income: If the injuries are catastrophic and the disabilities are permanent, victims can also seek compensation for lost future income or loss of livelihood.

 - Pain and suffering: This refers to the physical pain and mental suffering caused by the incident.

 Loss of consortium: This is a claim for damages suffered by the spouse or partner of the injured victim.

 About 10,000 fatalities occur each year as a result of drunk driving collisions, according to the National Highway Traffic Safety Administration (NHTSA).
 Often, we see that the victim in a fatal DUI collision is not the drunk driver involved.
 These victims tend to be the passengers in the vehicle being driven by the intoxicated driver and/or passengers, pedestrians or occupants of other vehicles.
 Drunk driving crashes potentially result in devastating injuries and may even claim multiple lives.

 In cases where a drunk driving accident leads to a fatality, the family of the deceased victim can file what is known as a wrongful death claim seeking compensation for damages including but not limited to medical expenses, funeral costs, lost future income and benefits, pain and suffering and emotional distress.